Search inside your files by meaning

 Choose a folder

-Point the app at any folder on your computer — contracts, research papers, meeting notes, a whole documents drive.
-It only ever asks to read, never to change anything, and nothing is uploaded.
+Point it at any folder (contracts, research papers, a whole notes vault).
+It only ever asks to read, never to change anything.

 2